Do electric cars pay the Congestion Charge?

 European cities are also introducing Clean Air Zones.
 France operates the Crit’Air scheme, which requires cars to display a ‘clean air’ windscreen sticker to identify emission levels of vehicles.
 This may restrict access to cities such as Grenoble, Paris, and Strasbourg where the scheme is in place.

-In summary, driving an electric car could save you money, particularly if you live in London.
-And although EVs won’t always be exempt from the capital’s Congestion Charge, buying one will help you future-proof your motoring against additional costs and restrictions, such as city Clean Air Zones.
+In summary, driving an electric car could save you money, but less so than it used to.
+And although EVs are no longer exempt from the capital’s Congestion Charge, buying one will help you future-proof your motoring against additional costs and restrictions, such as city Clean Air Zones.

 The RAC is leading the way when it comes to supporting drivers in the switch to electric vehicles.